brainnetome/diffusionkit/source/userguide.rst

 Eddy and motion correction
 --------------------------

 During the MRI scanning, many factors can cause magnetic field inhomogeneity, including changing magnetic fields from the imaging gradients and the radiofrequency (RF) coils and yielded biological effects.
 These effects usually degrade the imaging quality, resulting in artifacts including shearing and blurring (http://mri-q.com/eddy-current-problems.html).
 Another type of artifacts is caused by head motion.
 Most of the artifacts described above could be amended by post-processing.
-In the eddy correction module, we apply a rigid registration method to address most of the shearing and motion artifacts.
+In the eddy correction module, we apply a affine registration method to address most of the shearing and motion artifacts.
 For the blurring artifacts, it still needs further investigation.
 Additional solutions would be added to reduce the magnetic field inhomogeneity by field mapping.

 .. code-block:: bash